lcpz/awesome-copycats/README.rst

 Warning
 -------

 I am in the process of updating to awesome 4.0.
-Currently, the ported themes are:

-- blackburn
-- copland
-- dremora
+The following themes are still not ported:

-- holo
+- rainbow
-- multicolor
+- steamburn

 -------------------------
 Themes for Awesome WM 4.x